-The JLU Master's programme in Material Science is commonly taught by Faculty 07 - Mathematics, Computer Science, Physics, Geography and Faculty 08 - Biology and Chemistry at the JLU.
-Starting every October, the 2 years long programme (i.e. 4 semesters) includes core modules in each subject, chemistry and physics, as well as optional modules in the first year (lecture-based modules).
+The JLU Master's programme in Chemistry is taught by Faculty 08 - Biology and Chemistry at the JLU.
+Starting every semester, the 2 years long programme (i.e. 4 semesters) includes core modules in chemistry, as well as optional modules in the first year (lecture-based modules).
 The second year is entirely devoted to research work.
 Students choose 3 research-oriented modules.
 The Masters' programme will be completed by submitting the Master's thesis and defending its results in front of an examination committee.

 On successful completion of the programme, both faculties jointly confer the award of "Master of Science"(M.Sc.).
-Students receive a Master's certificate and a Certificate of Examination including Master's classification1 and Transcript of Records (titles of all modules passed, workload and grading, title of Master's thesis and grading).
+Students receive a Master's certificate and a Certificate of Examination including Master's classification and Transcript of Records (titles of all modules passed, workload and grading, title of Master's thesis and grading).

 The Masters' programme itself is structured in modules.
-Modules are units of lectures, practical work, seminars, tutorials etc. dedicated to a specified topic (e.g. electrochemistry, solid state theory).
-Each module is described in detail by its content, aims, workload, types of exams, responsible lecturer etc. and is listed in the "Module descriptions" attached to the Special Regulation for the Master's programme in material science.
+Modules are units of lectures, practical work, seminars, tutorials etc. dedicated to a specified topic (e.g. electrochemistry).
+Each module is described in detail by its content, aims, workload, types of exams, responsible lecturer etc. and is listed in the "Module descriptions" attached to the Special Regulation for the Master's programme in chemistry.